tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny:-useful-rulesets.md

 Reminder: the `noop` rule action means that network requests will not be filtered through dynamic filtering, but they will still be filtered through static filtering (_EasyList_, _EasyPrivacy_, etc).
+You can cut and paste as is all the rule below in the _My rules_ pane in the dashboard after clicking _Edit_ (duplicate rules are removed, so you can safely append at the end of your existing rules).

     # the default-deny rules
     * * 3p block